diatomicDisaster/neo/README.md

 ```

 ### Output
 The program provides updates and writes error messages to the [output file specified at runtime](#example-input).
+If no output file is provided, the program will ask before writing output to the console.
+If an output file is provided but it does not exist, the program will automatically create the output file.

 ```
 python neo.py -i myinput.inp -o myoutput.out